edwardlavender/Tools4ETS/README.md

 ## Interactive applications

-`Tools4ETS` includes two interactive applications for (a) interactive timeseries visualisation and (b) simulating/modelling depth timeseries using GAMs.
-These can be launched using `launch_shiny()`.
+`Tools4ETS` includes an interactive Shiny-Dashboard application for the simulation and modelling of depth timeseries using GAMs (`GAMS4DTS()`).